lpmi-13/vulnerable-lab-operator/README.md

 - make manifests (you probably don't need this unless you updated code in the operator)
 - make install
 - make run
+- and then you can create the CRD.
+If you pass in `vulnerability: "random"` or `spec: {}`, then it selects randomly from the list of categories.
+If you instead want to specify which vulnerability, you can pass that in directly via `vulnerability: K05`.

 ```sh
 kubectl apply -f - <<EOF
 apiVersion: lab.security.lab/v1alpha1